System Design Space

 • Retrieval policies: relevance, TTL, summarization, deduplication, and context hygiene.

-• Memory risks: sensitive-data leakage, context drift, and quality degradation as state grows.
+• Memory risks: sensitive-data leakage, context drift, and quality loss as state grows.

 4